RevenueCat/docs/docs/platform-resources/apple-platform-resources/handling-refund-requests.md

 :::

 ### Obtaining customer consent
 By enabling this feature, you confirm that you have obtained consent from your customers to share their consumption data with Apple.

+Here's a template to help get you started:

+> **Consent to Share Consumption Data with Apple:**
+>
+> By using our app and making in-app purchases, you consent to our sharing of data regarding your usage and consumption of purchased content with Apple, as part of our efforts to resolve refund requests.
+This information may include details about how you have accessed and interacted with the purchased content.
+The purpose of sharing this data is to help Apple make an informed decision regarding refund requests.
+We ensure that such data sharing is done in compliance with Apple's policies and only as necessary to process your requests.

 For general guidelines from Apple, visit their [documentation](https://developer.apple.com/documentation/appstoreserverapi/send_consumption_information#3921151).

-If you have a use case where you only update your Privacy Policy (or an equivalent document) for new customers, while existing customers remain on the original terms, contact [RevenueCat support](https://app.revenuecat.com/settings/support) for assistance.
+If you have a use case where you only update your Terms & Conditions (or an equivalent document) for new customers, while existing customers remain on the original terms, contact [RevenueCat support](https://app.revenuecat.com/settings/support) for assistance.

 ## Data RevenueCat sends to Apple
 Below are the [properties](https://developer.apple.com/documentation/appstoreserverapi/consumptionrequest) and data that RevenueCat will send to Apple when a refund request comes in.